Vyral/kenneth-kelly/drafts/2017-11-28-a-unique-opportunity-for-veteran-homebuyers.md

 **There are a lot of ways we can make this work, even if you don’t have any prior experience as a landlord.**

 If you have any questions about this program or about anything else, give me a call or send me an email today.
 It doesn’t cost a penny to talk.
-I look forward to hearing from you soon!
+I look forward to hearing from you soon\!